GeospatialPython/pyshp/README.md

 shapefiles just store points.
 The metadata about the points determine how they are handled by software.

-You can get the a list of the shapefile's geometry by calling the shapes() method.
+You can get a list of the shapefile's geometry by calling the shapes() method.